LibraryOfCongress/fetch-inventory_service/README.md

 * `./helper.sh migrate` - runs alembic upgrade head
 * `./helper.sh current` - Reports the current db migration.

+## Deployment

+Containerfiles are used in deployment.
+For deployed environments, Kubernetes / Terraform uses the repository root for the build context.
+In local environments, we use either a build script or a compose file in the `fetch-local` repository, which assumes a different build context.
+This is why pathing is different between the images.

 # Editor Configuration